 Transfer outstanding credit card balances on onto your lowest-interest card or – if your credit score is 690 or higher open up a new 0% APR card and transfer all your outstanding balances there.

-If your credit score isn’t above 690 (and it’s probably not), your best option is to consolidate with a personal loan from a credit union.
-Credit unions are banks that exist solely to serve the people that use them.
+If your credit score isn’t above 690, THEN your best option is to consolidate with a personal loan from a credit union.

 Step 3: Free Up Some Cash (1-2 Hours)